 Ellen-Rose Kambel – executive director/founder

 Ellen-Rose Kambel is co-founder of the Rutu Foundation.
 She holds a law degree and a PhD and has over 15 years of experience as a trainer and consultant working for indigenous peoples and international organizations, including the Inter-American Development Bank, UNICEF, the International Labour Organisation (ILO) and the Rainforest Foundation-US.
 She is a lawyer and obtained a PhD on the rights of indigenous peoples.
 At Rutu she is responsible for programming, fundraising and external contacts.
-Since 2016 she has a parttime appointment at the University of Amsterdam as post-doctoral researcher, with a focus translanguaging as a pedagogic strategy for multilingual classrooms.
+In 2016 she was affiliated with the University of Amsterdam as post-doctoral researcher, with a focus translanguaging as a pedagogic strategy for multilingual classrooms.
 She is the (co)author of several books and articles on mother tongue and multilingual education.

 For the last ten years, Sietske de Haan has been the managing director of a youth theater company, a theater producer based in Amsterdam and a theater production house.
 Sietske looks after the finances and the organization of Rutu and supports Ellen-Rose and Astrid in fundraising, marketing and PR activities.